5 of the Healthiest Fish to Eat—and 5 to Limit

-The tiny, inexpensive sardine is making it onto many lists of superfoods and for good reason.
-It packs nearly 1,200 mg of omega-3 fats per serving and is one of the very few foods that's naturally high in vitamin D. Many fish like herring, pilchards, and sprat are in the same family as sardines as well.
-It's also one of few foods naturally high in calcium, packing 33% of your daily needs per serving.
+The tiny, inexpensive sardine is making it onto many lists of superfoods, and for good reason.
+It packs over 800 mg of omega-3 fats per 3 ounces and is one of the very few foods that's naturally high in vitamin D. It's also one of few foods naturally high in calcium, packing 25% of your daily needs per serving.
+Other fish, like herring, pilchards and sprat, are in the same family as sardines.